uber-go/guide/style.md

 If a package has need of a background goroutine, it must expose an object that is responsible for managing a goroutine's lifetime.
-The object must provide a Close or Shutdown method that signals shutdown to the background goroutine, and waits for it to exit.
+The object must provide a method (`Close`, `Stop`, `Shutdown`, etc) that signals the background goroutine to stop, and waits for it to exit.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>